danhall14/PHYS2320_Computational_Physics/README.md

 ## Overview

-This script is the implementation for the **Computing 2 Coursework** module at the University of Leeds.
-The objective is to process and analyse experimental data, calculate the asymmetry between two energy channels, fit the asymmetry data to a model, and estimate relevant parameters, including magnetic field strength, detector angle, and damping time constant.
+This project is part of the **Computing 2 Coursework** module at the University of Leeds.
+The script processes and analyses experimental data to calculate asymmetry between two energy channels.
+It fits the asymmetry data to a model to estimate key parameters, including magnetic field strength, detector angle, and damping time constant.

 ## Features

-- **Data Loading**: Loads experimental data from a file and processes it into a usable format.
+- **Data Loading**: Efficiently loads and preprocesses experimental data from a specified file format.
-- **Data Processing**: Separates data into different energy channels and computes asymmetry values.
+- **Data Processing**: Organises data into distinct energy channels and computes asymmetry values for analysis.
-- **Asymmetry Calculation**: Calculates the asymmetry of the data for a given number of bins.
+- **Asymmetry Calculation**: Computes asymmetry using histogram methods for a specified number of bins.
-- **Fitting**: Fits the asymmetry data to a model to estimate the magnetic field strength (B), detector angle (Beta), and damping time constant (Tau).
+- **Model Fitting**: Utilises curve fitting techniques to estimate parameters such as magnetic field strength (B), detector angle (Beta), and damping time constant (Tau).
-- **Plotting**: Plots histograms of the left and right channel data, as well as the asymmetry curve with the fitted parameters.
+- **Visualisation**: Generates comprehensive plots, including histograms and asymmetry curves with fitted parameters, to facilitate data interpretation.

 ## File Structure